 What is listed here is optional, but these ideas are designed to highlight the easier, less expensive actions you can take, and informing you about the projects and upgrades which rarely offer a return on your time and financial investment.

-In general, CONDITION MATTERS, Sellers often joke that their house never looks as good as it does for the photo shoot to list it for sale!
+Sellers often joke that their house never looks as good as it does for the photo shoot to list it for sale!
 The way to make your property stand out is to make it as clean, clutter-free, and well-maintained as possible.
 It’s also true that vacant properties show well, but staged properties sell better.
 As your listing agent, we will happily walk through your house with you and create an optional list of ways to make your home more marketable.
 Read on for specific ideas about how you can get top dollar for your property.

 CONSIDERING MAJOR RENOVATIONS AND REMODELS